Tice BCG Side Effects

 For the Consumer

-Applies to bcg: intradermal powder for solution
+Applies to bcg: intravesical powder for suspension

 Along with its needed effects, bcg (the active ingredient contained in Tice BCG) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

-- increase in bone pain
+- joint pain